-The pain experience of a spinal compression fracture can vary.
-For many people, the pain will subside while the bone is healing.
-That can take up to two or three months.
-Other people will continue feeling pain, even if the fracture has healed.
+For many people, a spinal compression fracture will hurt less as the bone heals.
+That can take up to 2 or 3 months.
+Other people will still have pain after the fracture has healed.

-In some cases, there is virtually no pain involved with spinal compression fractures.
-The fractures may occur so gradually that the pain is relatively mild or unnoticeable.
-For some people, the pain may evolve into a chronic back ache in the injured area.
-For others, the gradual curving of the spine is the first indication that multiple fractures have occurred.
+Some people feel almost no symptoms from spinal compression fractures.
+The cracks may happen so gradually that the pain is relatively mild or unnoticeable.
+For others, the pain may turn into a chronic backache in the injured area.

 Signs of Multiple Spinal Compression Fractures

-Height loss: With each fracture of a spinal bone, the spine loses some of its height.
-Eventually, after several collapsed vertebrae, the person's shorter stature will be noticeable.
+- Height loss.
+With each fracture of a spinal bone, the spine gets a little bit shorter.
+Eventually, after several vertebrae have collapsed, you will look noticeably shorter.

-Kyphosis (curved back): These fractures often create wedge-shaped vertebral bones, which makes the spine bend forward.
-Eventually, neck and back pain may develop as your body tries to adapt.
+- Kyphosis (curved back): When vertebrae collapse, they form a wedge shape, which makes the spine bend forward.
+Eventually, you’ll have neck and back pain as your body tries to adapt.

-Stomach complaints: A shorter spine can compress the stomach, causing a bulging stomach and digestive problems like constipation, less appetite, and weight loss.
+- Stomach problems: A shorter spine can compress your stomach, causing digestive problems like constipation, a weak appetite, and weight loss.

-Hip pain: The shorter spine brings the rib cage closer to the hip bones.
-If rib and hip bones are rubbing against each other, there will be discomfort and pain.
+- Hip pain: The shorter spine brings your rib cage closer to your hipbones.
+If those bones are rubbing against each other, it can hurt.

-Breathing problems: If the spine becomes severely compressed, lungs may not function properly and breathing can be seriously affected.
+- Breathing problems: If the spine is severely compressed, your lungs may not work properly and you can have trouble breathing.

 Symptoms are different for everyone, so let your doctor know if you’re feeling back pain or other problems.
 They can help you find out what’s causing it.